Grievance Procedure and Dispute Resolution

 Efforts will be made to protect the privacy of persons involved to the extent possible.

 Informal avenues for University employees to discuss work-related conflicts and resolve disputes are available from Human Resources.
-Specialized assistance using a trained mediator is available (see SPG 201.09).
+Specialized assistance using a trained mediator is available (see SPG 201.09, Mediation).
 The use of any of these services will not deny a grievant continuing access to the prescribed grievance procedures.

-Staff at Dearborn and Flint and within the Health Systems have access to the Informal Resolution option and may have other dispute resolution mechanisms available.
-Check with the appropriate HR/AA office.
+Staff at Dearborn and Flint and within Michigan Medicine have access to the Informal Resolution option and may have other dispute resolution mechanisms available.
+Check with the appropriate Human Resources office.

 - Grievance Procedure